Schnauzer and Fox Terrier Rescue League

 We require a fenced yard, prior miniature schnauzer, wire fox terrier, irish terrier, kerry blue terrier, airedale terrier, lakeland terrier and welsh terrier experience, current pets must be spayed/neutered and licensed, excellent vet and grooming references and agree to training and vet care stipulations in the adoption contract.
 We prefer to place schnauzers and terriers in homes with children over 8 years of age.
 We are a Florida based organization and prefer to place our rescues within the state of Florida to owners that meet our requirements and whose primary residence is in the state of Florida.
 We will need to arrange a homestudy for each residence if you own more than one residence.
 We do not allow our rescues to be placed in a home where an owner leaves their dog(s) or cat(s) in crates OR outside while at work, overnight or for any period of time not supervised by the owner.
 We do not allow our rescues to live outside.
 We do NOT allow dog houses, dog condo's or other such structures (e.g., igloo's) to be used outside or in a garage to house a pet either during the day or at night.
 We do not allow outside kennels or cement floored kennel runs.
 We want our rescues to be part of a family whether in foster care or in their new home.
 We evaluate schnauzers or terriers with young children prior to placement.
 We will make an exception IF a schnauzer or terrier is well socialized and the adopter demonstrates the ability to effectively manage a schnauzer or terrier with children under 8 years.

 We do NOT charge an adoption fee.
 The adopter is responsible for payment of the vet bill paid directly to our vet and the grooming bill paid directly to the groomer.
-Please recognize the vet bill can be rather costly if the schnauzer is in poor health at time of rescue.
+Please recognize the vet bill can be rather costly if the schnauzer or terrier is in poor health at time of rescue.
 We negotiated fixed vet costs at a significant reduction based on our rescue practices with 3 vet offices in Central Florida and vet offices in Clearwater, Miami, Naples, Wachula, Jacksonville, St. Augustine, Ft Lauderdale and Wildwood.
 Younger rescue dogs have the highest cost vet bills due to the poor breeding of schnauzers and wire fox terriers sold in Florida and/or through internet sites.
 All adoptions are done at our vet offices.
 We do not transport dogs for adopters.
 If we are required to transport a dog, the adopter is responsible for gas and tolls.
 If you release your dog to our rescue group for rehoming, you are responsible for bringing the dog, signed owner release form and their medical records to one of our vet offices.
 We do not pick up dogs and deliver owner release dogs to rescue.
 If we are required to transport a owner release dog to rescue, gas,and tolls are paid by the owner and/or the adopter.
 We provide a Sun Pass report of toll charges and gas receipts.
 The adopter is responsible for all shipping costs, crate cost, shipping documents, filing fees required to ship a rescue dog outside of Florida.

 We never keep or have kept our rescues in crates.
 We place one rescue per foster home.
 We transport our personal dogs and rescue dogs in crates in our cars to comply with Florida laws.
 If a rescue dog is sick and needs to spend time at a vet office they may be in a medical recovery room or quarantine room (with special ventilation) during their stay as deemed appropriate care by the vet.